guilbaults/puppet-lustre/README.md

 ## Usage
 ## Reference
 ## Limitations
-This is currently only support Centos7
+This is currently only support Centos7 and RockyLinux8
 ## Build Status
 The current state of the automatic puppet syntax check: